Splunk

 Configuration Variables

 Filters for entities to be included/excluded from Splunk.
 Default is to include all entities.
-(Configure Filter)
+(Configuring a filter)

 Include all entities matching a listed pattern (e.g., sensor.weather_*).